PlumpMath/rest-exception-handling/README.md

 This java web application uses [RESTEasy](http://resteasy.jboss.org/) to provide RESTful endpoints.

-The goal here is to practice server exception handling and how to best build a meaningful response to the client.
+The goal here is to practice server exception handling and how to build a meaningful response to the client.
 This is also an attempt to follow best practices of RESTful API design as well since it comes hand in hand with exception handling.

 Please contribute with anything you think would turn this application into a better practice.